Sephike/final_project_test/README.md

 ### XGBoost
+Using the same variables for the training and testing as the Random Forest Regressor, XGBoost showed little improvement in the model.

 ![XGBoost Results](Images/xgboost_results.PNG)

 ### Future models to Explore
 Looking at the machine learning models available, the next model that fits the data and would be a good model to explore is the Cluster Centroid model.

 ## Dashboard